-The author would like to thank the CDDIS deputy manager, Patrick Michael, the CDDIS contractor staff, Maurice Dube, Nathan Pollack, Rebecca Limbacher, and Sandra Blevins (Science Systems and Applications, Inc./SSAI), Lori Tyahla (Stinger Ghaffarian Technologies/SGT), Justine Woo (Sigma Space Inc.) and James Roark and Jennifer Ash (ADNET Systems).
+The author would like to acknowledge the CDDIS deputy manager, Patrick Michael, the CDDIS contractor staff, Sandra Blevins, Maurice Dube, Rebecca Limbacher, and Nathan Pollack (Science Systems and Applications, Inc./SSAI), Lori Tyahla (Stinger Ghaffarian Technologies/SGT), Justine Woo (Sigma Space Inc.), and Jennifer Ash and James Roark (ADNET Systems).
 The success of the CDDIS and its recognition in the many international programs supported by the system can be directly attributed to the continued dedicated, consistent, professional, and timely support of its staff.